-What is a Fortified or Enriched Food?
+What is Enriched Food?

 Well: enriched or fortified food is food to which vitamins, minerals and/or flavourings have been added.
 You will find these additives in fats and oils, milk and dairy products, cereals and cereal-based products, tea and other beverages, accessory food items, and infant formulas.